 Explanation: The width requirement of side walk depends on the pedestrian flow of that area, traffic doesn’t travel on footpath and climate doesn’t affect the pedestrian but affects the design.

 8. The pedestrian facilities are planned for __________

 d) Both present and past requirements

-Explanation: The facilities like footpath and sidewalks are planned for future estimated population.
+Explanation: The facilities like footpath and sidewalks are planned for the future estimated population.

-9. The minimum width of side walk is
+9. What is the minimum width of side walk?

 Explanation: The minimum width of side walk is considered as 1.5m it may be more depending on the requirement.